 One important thing you always need to consider is that they do not need to work on aerobic ranges for long periods, as aerobic capacity develops mainly as a metabolic result until puberty is past.
 Having your players work on pure aerobic ranges for too long will only create an excess of cortisol (the stress hormone).
 This will result in your child associating training with a stressful experience and wanting to skip it, so NEVER have children doing training like running around the field for long periods of time.
 NO LINES, NO LAPS, NO LECTURES.

-This way, the main physical components of the stage are to promote speed, reaction, spatial orientation, and coordination & balance.
+This way, the main physical components of the stage are to promote acceleration, reaction, agility, and acyclic speed.
 Add exercises that result in some safe physical contacts with others; Soccer is a contact sport, so we want children to get used to this, and remember our overall principles when planning: If you can do it though soccer specifics, is always much better!

 Physical Cheat Sheet: